aptivate/inaspmaterials/src/Network_Management/One_Week_Training_Course/One_Week_Training_Course.rst

    cables (30 mins)
 -  Shuffle groups so each has at least one person with Cisco experience (5 mins)
--  Prepare to configure the routers: put up a cheat sheet, get access to console (10 mins)
+-  Prepare to configure the routers (linux/pfsense/vyatta/cisco): put up a cheat sheet, get access to console (10 mins)
 -  **TODO cisco (or vyatta) router setup cheat sheet**
 -  Configure the routers and test (20 mins)
 -  Swap two people with another group and test their configuration